akeneo/pim-helpcenter/content/md/productivity/get-started-with-the-rules-engine.md

 ```

 :::warning
 The "relative date format" is based on the UTC timezone.
-It means that if you are located in Australia (UTC +11) and using the PIM on the 06/22/20 at 5:00pm, the "relative date" will be based on the 06/22/20, at 6:00am.
+It means that if you are located in Eastern Australia (UTC +10) and the rules are executed on the 06/22/20 at 8:00am, the "relative date" will be based on the 06/21/20
 :::

 ## Price collection